 Metronomes plays an important role in the local Caribbean community.
 It brings families together, helping to reduce social isolation especially amongst the elderly and single parents.
 It is especially good at involving young people – and especially young men – not involved in education and at risk of joining gangs and taking part in crime and anti-social behaviour.

-More than 75% of young people who attend Metronomes go on to university: it has helped produce a generation of architects, athletes and doctors.
-However, it is resolutely focused on involving all young people, including those struggling in life.
+A large number of young people who attend Metronomes go on to university (well above the average for the Caribbean community in London): it has helped produce a generation of architects, athletes and doctors.
+However, we are resolutely focused on involving all young people, including those struggling in life.
 Metronomes leaves no one behind.

 This project is engaging some of the most disenfranchised young people within Metronomes.
 We are working intensively with 8 young people who have experience of the criminal justice system and struggle to engage with learning and employment.

 By September 2019 we plan to add a podcast of the participants talking about their life experiences.